-Incentive Stock Options.
-Stock options granted under the plan may be incentive stock options (within the meaning of Section 422 of the Code) or non-qualified stock options.
-Upon the grant of an incentive stock option, the optionee will not recognize any income.
-No income is recognized by the optionee upon the exercise of an incentive stock option if the holding period requirements contained in the plan and in the Code are met.
+The board of directors may suspend or terminate the plan at any time and may amend the plan at any time as it deems advisable to insure that awards conform to or otherwise reflect changes in applicable law or regulations, or otherwise as it may deem in the best interests of the Company or any subsidiary.
+No amendment, suspension or termination by the board of directors shall materially adversely affect the rights of any award, without the consent of the grantee, or make any change that would disqualify the plan from the benefits or entitlements to deductions provided under Sections 422 and 162(m) of the Internal Revenue Code option, the optionee will not recognize any income.
+No income is recognized by the optionee upon the exercise of an incentive stock option if the holding period requirements contained in the plan and in Section 422 of the Code are met.
 These include the requirement that the optionee remain an employee of the Company or a subsidiary during the period beginning with the date of the grant and ending on the day three months (one year if the optionee becomes disabled) before the date the option is exercised.
 The optionee must increase his or her alternative minimum taxable income for the taxable year in which he or she exercised the incentive stock option by the amount that would have been ordinary income had the option not been an incentive stock option.